|

 town.
 I took ill and they had to call the doctor from the hotel and he

-be persuaded to come out.
-That Pistols thing went everywhere, it wasn't
+to be persuaded to come out.
+That Pistols thing went everywhere, it

-time certainly needed a big kick, it just didn't need the spit though.
+that time certainly needed a big kick, it just didn't need the spit

 It was the